Find a Lender-Approved Local Conveyancer in Carmel

 Residential Landlord and Tenant Conveyancing solicitors in Carmel

-The list below is a small selection of solicitors in Carmel with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
-This may include advice on Terms and conditions of tenancy agreements
+The list below is a non-comprehensive list of solicitors in Carmel practicing in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on Court proceedings for possession

 • Hughes Parry Limited, 35 High Street, Holywell, Flintshire, CH8 7TE